bag-rw/coding-challenge/README.md

 ### Register/Login
 - Register before they use the dashboard
-- Login to the dashboard
+- Login to the dashboard (you can create your own UI/flow)
 - Save list of countries
 Bonus : Social Login, you can use https://next-auth.js.org if using NextJs

 ### Dashboard
 - Use REST API https://restcountries.com to get countries data
-- Create, Update, Read, Delete from list.
+- Create, Update, Read, Delete from list. (you are only adding/removing from the list)
 - Search box to find country and add it to the dashboard.
 - Add a country to the travel dashboard.
 - Click country to view full details